sguizard/nf-mixcr/README.md

 **NOPE!** 🎉

 But first, let's check if the pipeline is running correctly.
-It use profiles to set a series of parameters.
 The test profile can be use to run to the pipeline with toy dataset automatically downloaded from the repository.

-You start the test by running:
+You can start the test by running:
 ```
 nextflow run sguizard/nf-mixcr -profile singularity,test
 ```